 • Suspension or expulsion from the University

-A student may appeal an HJP finding by submitting written notice of the appeal and the grounds for appeal to the Area Coordinator by 5:00 p.m. on the third business day after the hearing.
-Please note that some cases may be referred directly to the University Disciplinary Committee.
+A student may appeal a Housing Student Conduct Process finding by submitting written notice of the appeal and the grounds for appeal to the Coordinator of Residence Education (or other stipulated appeal officer) by 5:00 PM on the third business day after the hearing.
+Please note that some cases may be referred directly to the University Office of Student Conduct.